neuralsandwich/Git-tutorial/tutorial.md

 git init
 ```

-You can also initialize projects using `git init <directory>`.
-In response to
+You can also initialize projects using `git init <directory>`, this will create
+the git repository in the specified repository.
+Running either of the two
-either of these commands you should see the following output from git
+commands should produce the following output from Git:

 ```
 Initialized empty Git repository in .git/